Inhumans premiere: Visual effects

 The episodes feature over 600 visual effects shots, created by seven visual effects houses.
 Digital Media created many of the effects, while DNEG, who Reiné called "the best house to do creatures", provided the visuals for Lockjaw.
 DNEG began work on the character in early February 2017, before filming began, but did not receive approval on the final design for Lockjaw until April 2017, during filming of the series' fifth episode.
 For Lockjaw's teleportation effect, Reiné wanted "something really organic", and created sketches to pitch "the idea of how Lockjaw would organically dissolve into a sandburst", which Buck and Marvel both loved.
 Visual effects supervisor Eric Grenaudier noted that the team was trying to create effects that would hold up on an IMAX screen and be equivalent to those seen in the MCU films, but with a television budget and schedule.
-Reiné gave specific direction for Medusa's hair in each shot that it had to be animated, for instance having it move away from her shoulder when Maximus touches it in one scene, and then moving it back when he leaves.
+Reiné gave specific direction for Medusa's hair in each shot that it had to be animated, for instance, having it move away from her shoulder when Maximus touches it in one scene, and then moving it back when he leaves.
 Reiné was able to get all the effects shots that he wanted in the episodes.

 Editing

-Marvel, ABC, and IMAX had intended for Reiné to move onto other projects at the end of filming and leave them to put the episodes together, but Reiné insisted on remaining for the editing process.
+Marvel, ABC, and IMAX had intended for Reiné to move on to other projects at the end of filming and leave them to put the episodes together, but Reiné insisted on remaining for the editing process.
 IMAX Entertainment CEO Greg Foster later praised this, saying that if the episodes were not designed and delivered for IMAX, "there's gonna be a series of problems that our fans aren't gonna like.
 There is no doubt that it's gonna take a little longer, and that's why having the director for a longer period of time exclusively devoted to this project was so critical to all of us."
 An edit of the two episodes intended for television and a version designed for the IMAX release were created.
 After filming versions of each scene that he felt were either more cinematic or more suited to traditional television, Reiné had the television version use more close-ups and the IMAX version focus more on showing scale.
 The two versions also used the different scene transitions that Reiné had filmed.
 The theatrical version totals 75 minutes, and the broadcast version 84 minutes.
 A majority of the additional content in the broadcast versions was a subplot for Louise as she investigates the missing rover on the Moon.